 Stephen publishes an article “A role for art in policy-making?” simultaneously on the official government website and in Apolitical magazine.
 The article describes some of the experiments he has created using art in a policy-making context in Government.

 Stephen’s video work showing the inside of CERN particle physics lab in Geneva, Microscopic Macroscopic, was shortlisted for the University of Bath’s Visions of Science Art Prize 2018 and displayed at Edge Arts Visions of Science exhibition at Andrew Brownsword Gallery, Bath, UK.

 Stephen is nominated and then shortlisted for the MullenLowe NOVA Awards for Central St Martins' Degree Show One.

 Stephen's Masters degree show takes place at Central St Martins at Kings Cross.
 The show runs Wed 23rd-Sun 27th; opening times 12-8pm Wed-Fri, 12-5pm Sat & Sun.
 Full details of the MA Art and Science show, which Stephen is part of, are here.
-Stephen's work is entitled Who Saw the Deep, and is exhibited in the gallery, in the fields and forests of the south east, and online.
+Stephen's work, entitled Who Saw the Deep, is exhibited in the gallery, in the fields and forests of the south east, and online.
 See here for the online version.